What is Ansible Playbook and How to Write it

 enabled: true

 Every playbook starts by defining the hosts.
-We have defined ‘clients’ as hosts that we added in the inventory.ini file.
-In this yaml file, we are defining three tasks.
+We have defined ‘clients’ as hosts, which we added to the inventory.ini file.
+In this manifest file, we are defining three tasks.
 The first task will use the apt module to update the package.
-The second task installs Apache and the third task starts the Apache service.
+The second task installs Apache, and the third task starts the Apache service.

 Finally, run the ansible-playbook command as shown below.
 This will connect to the hosts specified in the inventory.ini file and execute the tasks defined in the demo.yml file.